The Crystal Palace: Design

 By multiplying these modules into a grid, the structure could be extended virtually indefinitely.
 In its original form, the ground level of the Crystal Palace (in plan) measured 1848 ft by 456 ft, which equates to a grid 77 modules long by 19 modules wide.
 As each module was self-supporting, Paxton was able to leave out modules in some areas, creating larger square or rectangular spaces within the building to accommodate larger exhibits.
 On the lower level, these larger spaces were covered by the floor above, and on the upper level by longer spans of roofing, but the dimensions of these larger spaces were always multiples of the basic 24 ft by 24 ft grid unit.

 The modules were also strong enough to be stacked vertically, enabling Paxton to add an upper floor that nearly doubled the amount of available exhibition space.
 The first floor galleries were double the height of the ground floor galleries below, and the Crystal Palace could theoretically have accommodated a full second-floor gallery, but this space was left open.
 Paxton also used longer trellis girders to create a clear span for the roof of the immense central gallery, which was 72 ft wide and 1800 ft long.

 Paxton's roofing system incorporated his elegant solution to the problem of draining the building's vast roof area.
-Like the Chatsworth Lily House (but unlike its later incarnation at Sydenham) most of the roof of the original Hyde Park structure had a horizontal profile, so heavy rain posed a potentially serious safety hazard.
+Like the Chatsworth Lily House (but different to its later incarnation at Sydenham Hill), most of the roof of the original Hyde Park structure had a horizontal profile, so heavy rain posed a potentially serious safety hazard.
 Because normal cast glass is brittle and has low tensile strength, there was a risk that the weight of any excess water build-up on the roof might have caused panes to shatter, showering shards of glass onto the patrons, ruining the valuable exhibits beneath, and weakening the structure.

 Paxton's ridge-and-furrow roof was designed to shed water very effectively.
 Rain ran off the angled glass roof panes into U-shaped timber channels which ran the length of each roof section at the bottom of the 'furrow'.
 These channels were ingeniously multifunctional.
 During construction, they served as the rails that supported and guided the trolleys on which the glaziers sat as they installed the roofing.
 Once completed, the channels acted both as the joists that supported the roof sections, and as guttering—a patented design now widely known as a "Paxton gutter".